Dear reader of ADxS.org, please excuse the disruption.

 • Gifts that have been given away are not deleted, but added with the year

-• even with people who are very dear to me, I have later asked myself whether I had already given them something or whether I still wanted to…
+• even with people who are very dear to me, I have asked myself later whether I had already given them something or whether I still wanted to…

 7.17.
 Sorted